Claudelle Inglish: Production

 Erskine Caldwell's novel was published in January 1959.
-Film rights were bought by Warner Bros prior to publication, in December 1958, and Horton Foote was assigned the job of writing the screenplay.
+Film rights were bought by Warner Bros.
+Pictures prior to publication, in December 1958, and Horton Foote was assigned the job of writing the screenplay.
 Producing duties were originally given to Michael Garrison, who had been an assistant to Steve Trilling and Jerry Wald.
 Eventually the job of producing went to Leonard Freeman, with Gordon Douglas to direct.
 Arthur Kennedy was given the lead role.

 The title role was offered to Anne Francis who turned it down.
 It went to Warners contract star Diane McBain.
 Filming started 14 December 1960.

 Reception

 The film earned an Oscar nomination for Best Costume Design in a Black and White Picture.